-TG: The question is still, how you know because a few moments ago you showed me with a gesture from here to here (pointing out in front from left to right) some kind of range.
+TG: The question is still, how you know?
+Because a few moments ago, you showed me with a gesture from here to here (pointing out in front from left to right) some kind of range.
 I guess what I’m asking is if that is some kind of range you use unconsciously.

-PG: Yes I must be using it unconsciously.
+PG: Yes, I must be using it unconsciously.
 It would have to be unconscious because otherwise I wouldn’t have any frame of reference at all for the color.

 TG: I’m just curious; hold the thought of that range of colors and what do you see?
 Are the colors segmented or is it more of a continuum?

 PG: There’s medium red fruit, medium-dark fruit, and super dark fruit.
 But it’s more like compartments and not an infinite gradation because that simply would not be useful.
 You’d wind up struggling to come up with a word that for your notes would describe some degree of gradation that would be useful.
 So it’s divided into red fruit, black fruit, and some blue fruit.
-I think that’s how I’m compartmentalizing it because again a lot of the times when I taste with suppliers we’re not sitting around for twenty minutes talking about wine.
+I think that’s how I’m compartmentalizing it, because again a lot of the times when I taste with suppliers we’re not sitting around for twenty minutes talking about wine.
 We’re tasting 6-8 wines quickly and then it’s on to the next supplier.
-So the notes have to be crisp and not cryptic; and a given wine is going to be somewhere in the red fruit to black fruit range.
+So the notes have to be crisp and not cryptic; a given wine is going to be somewhere in the red fruit to black fruit range.
 The other thing I would also try to mention in my notes is how much rim variation there is.

 TG: Do you think what we call “viscosity” is important?

 PG: I don’t pay a lot of attention to it for the simple reason that the cleanliness of the glassware can have a huge impact on it.
-I find that it’s potentially an indicator of the richness of the wine but honestly I don’t pay a lot of attention to it.
+I find that it’s potentially an indicator of the richness of the wine, but honestly I don’t pay a lot of attention to it.

 TG: Now to the nose.
-When you smell wine what are your goals?
+When you smell wine, what are your goals?
 What are you trying to accomplish?

 PG: I’m trying to first of all see if it smells good and if it makes me want to taste it.
 So the first thing is if there’s anything wrong with the wine and if there is something wrong then it goes into that category.
-But if the wine is clean then there are secondary questions such as how expressive is it?
+If the wine is clean, then there are secondary questions such as how expressive is it.
 Or is the varietal character is really distinct and immediately shouts its identity vs. something more muddied.
 What does the wine express?
 More youthful fruit vs. vinosity or age?
 All those questions.
 I don’t necessarily take them in any sequence but I think what I probably focus on first is, what’s the most obvious thing about the wine?

 TG: Now I’m interested in your routine when you pick up a glass and first smell the wine.
 This is keeping with my assumption that good tasters approach a glass of wine consistently or almost the same way every time.

 PG: As I said earlier, I definitely do not swirl the glass when I first pick it up.
 I try to be really gentle because I don’t want to lose the aromatics that are sitting there in the glass.
 Any agitation of the glass will result in their disappearing.
-From there the first thing I do is to stick my nose in the glass and gently sniff.
+From there, the first thing I do is to stick my nose in the glass and gently sniff.
 Then if I’m being very deliberate about it I might roll the glass on its side to amplify the aromatics.
-With this wine we’re tasting I get a lot of cedar whereas before I got more of a red and black fruit character.
+With this wine we’re tasting, I get a lot of cedar whereas before I got more of a red and black fruit character.

 TG: I have to stop you for a second; when you’re standing and smelling a glass of wine what’s comfortable for you?
 I notice you put your head really far down and you’re looking down.
 That seems to work.